AhmedSoliman10/Data-Exploration-with-Python-On-US-Bikeshare-Data/README.md

 The youngest user (does not include washington)
 The most common birth year amongst users (does not include washington)

+After displaying those details the script goes ahead and asks the user if they want to view the raw data (5 rows of data initially) or no. then asks the user if they want to restart the script or no.

 # Requirements:
 Language: Python 3.6 or above Libraries: pandas, numpy, time